Applying for a Steel House Scholarship

 Scholarships are available to those who hold positions in the house.
 To apply:

-- State which scholarship position you’re interested in: Resident Advisor, Janitorial Manager, Kitchen Manager, Kitchen Planner (sometimes combined with Kitchen Manager), UIdaho Bound Chair, or Cook.
+- State which scholarship position you’re interested in: Resident Advisor, Janitorial Manager, Kitchen Manager, Kitchen Planner (sometimes combined with Kitchen Manager), or UIdaho Bound Chair.

 - Submit a statement (of 500 words or less) as to why you feel you should be awarded a scholarship at Steel House.
 Include why you’ve chosen specific position and how you’re qualified for that position.
 In the narrative, the student must include her most recent cumulative GPA.